 Kahn’s directorial credits with STC include both Shakespeare’s plays and other works such as Eugene O’Neill’s Mourning Becomes Electra and Tennessee Williams’ Sweet Bird of Youth and Camino Real.
-He has directed the Washington premieres of Shakespeare’s King John and Timon of Athens, Jonson’s The Silent Woman and Musset’s Lorenzaccio, and two world-premiere translations by David Ives of Corneille’s The Liar and Regnard’s The Heir Apparent.
-His production of The Oedipus Plays played at the Athens Festival in 2003, and his Love’s Labor’s Lost wasselected to represent America at the Royal Shakespeare Company’s Complete Works Festival in 2006.
+He has directed the Washington premieres of Shakespeare’s King John and Timon of Athens, Jonson’s The Silent Woman and Musset’s Lorenzaccio, and three world-premiere translations by David Ives of Corneille’s The Liar, Regnard’s The Heir Apparent, and Piron’s The Metromaniacs.
+His production of The Oedipus Plays played at the Athens Festival in 2003, and his Love’s Labor’s Lost was selected to represent the United States at the Royal Shakespeare Company’s Complete Works Festival in 2006.

-Kahn is the recipient of the 2005 Person of the Year from the National Theatre Conference; Shakespeare Society Medal; William Shakespeare Award for Classical Theatre; Distinguished Washingtonian Award from The University Club; GLAAD Capitol Award; Washingtonian Magazine Washingtonian of the Year; Washington Post Award for Distinguished Community Service; First Annual Shakespeare's Globe Award; John Houseman Award; Bravo International Award, Opera Music Theater International; Mayor's Arts Award for Excellence in an Artistic Discipline.
+In 2013, Kahn was inducted into the American Theatre Hall of Fame and was named an Honorary Commander of the Most Excellent Order of the British Empire by Queen Elizabeth II.
+Kahn was the recipient of the 2005 Person of the Year from the National Theatre Conference.
+He has received the Shakespeare Society Medal; the William Shakespeare Award for Classical Theatre; the Distinguished Washingtonian Award from The University Club; the GLAAD Capitol Award; the Washingtonian Magazine Washingtonian of the Year (1989); the Washington Post Award for Distinguished Community Service; the First Annual Shakespeare’s Globe Award; the John Houseman Award; the Bravo International Award, Opera Music Theater International; and the Mayor’s Arts Award for Excellence in an Artistic Discipline.
 He has received Honorary Doctorates from the University of South Carolina, Kean College, The Julliard School, and The American University.

-The 2011-2012 Season marked the 25th anniversary of STC, which under Kahn’s leadership has grown into “the nation’s foremost Shakespeare company” (Wall Street Journal).
+The 2016–2017 Season marks the 30th anniversary of STC, which under Kahn’s leadership has grown into “the nation’s foremost Shakespeare company” (Wall Street Journal).

 Director of Graduate Studies for the Academy of Classical Acting